Call us 0333 370 4333

 If you have received a VAT Notice of Assessment, a VAT Penalty Notice or any other form of VAT related correspondence from HMRC, our team of expert tax solicitors can be contacted for confidential and discrete advice

-In addition to our own team of award-winning solicitors, we have long-established working relationships with other professionals who we are often required to work in conjunction with on VAT cases including forensic accountants as well as the leading barristers and KCs in the country.
+In addition to our own team of award-winning solicitors, we have long-established working relationships with other professionals essential for VAT cases.
+This includes working with forensic accountants and some of the top barristers and King's Counsel (KC) in the country.

 Got a question?